brianlam38/AWS-Certified-Security-Specialty/Chapter 2 - IAM, S3 and Security Policies.md

 * S3 replicates only objects in the src bucket for which the bucket owner has permissions to read objects and read access control lists.

 DELETE marker replication
 * Delete markers on an object are replicated.
-Deleted versions of objects are NOT replicated.
+Deletion of versions of objects are NOT replicated.
 * A delete marker only hides an object via. versioning, not actually delete it.

 What is NOT replicated
-* Anything created BEFORE CRR is turned on.
+* Anything created __BEFORE CRR is turned on__.
-* Objects created with SSE using customer-provided (SSE-C) encryption keys.
+* Objects created with SSE using __customer-provided (SSE-C)__ encryption keys.
-* Objects created with SSE using AWS KMS-managed encryption (SSE-KMS) keys, unless you explicitly enable this option.
+* Objects created with SSE using __AWS KMS-managed encryption (SSE-KMS)__ keys, unless you explicitly enable this option.
-* Objects in the src bucket for which the bucket owner does NOT have permissions (happens when the obj owner is different from the bucket owner).
+* Objects in the src bucket for which the __bucket owner does NOT have permissions__ (happens when the obj owner is different from the bucket owner).
-* Deletes to a particular VERSION of an object.
-This is a security mechanism.
-Stops being maliciously deleting versions of a file.
+* Delete replication of a particular VERSION of an object.
+Source bucket deletion != dest bucket deletion.
+This is to stop malicious deletion of a specific version on an object.

 Resources:
 * Cross-Region Replication: https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html
 * What does S3 replicate: https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-what-is-isnot-replicated.html

-## Securing S3 Using CloudFront
+### Securing S3 Using CloudFront

 Force users to only access S3 via.
 CloudFront instead of direct access via.
 S3 URL.